corrode/corrode.github.io/content/blog/foundational-software/index.md

 This mindset takes away the focus from Rust as a C++ replacement and also explains why so many teams which use languages like Python, TypeScript, and Kotlin are attracted by Rust.

 What is less often talked about is that Rust is a language that enables people to move across domain boundaries: from embedded to cloud, from data science to developer tooling.
-I don't know any other language that's so versatile.
+Few other languages are so versatile and none offer the same level of correctness guarantees.

 If you know Rust, you can program simple things in all of these domains.

 ## Why Focus On Foundational Software?